travigd/documentation/server/3.0.0/cluster-with-manager-nodes.md

 - With database nodes only (open source and commercial)
 - With manager nodes and database nodes (commercial only)

 This document covers setting up Event Store with manager nodes and database nodes.
-For documentation on setting up Event Store with only database nodes, see <here>.

 ##Manager Nodes